ArminMaghsoudlou/New-Eats-Texas/README.md

 # new-eats-texas
-This app scrapes a bunch of websites for new restaurants in Texas and output their respective locations on a map.
+This app scrapes a bunch of websites for new restaurants in Texas and outputs their respective locations on a map.